 1995 (April 23): Murai Hideo (one of Aum’s leaders, central to its weapons program) was stabbed to death in public in Tokyo.

 1995 (May and after): Senior Aum figures (notably Hayashi Ikuo, one of the subway attackers) began confessing to participation in Aum crimes.
-There was a mass exodus of Aum members, between 80 and 90 percent.
+There was a mass exodus of Aum members, between eighty and ninety percent.

 1995 (October-December): Aum’s status as religious organization was revoked and subsequently the revocation was upheld by the Tokyo High Court.

 1996 (April 24): Asahara’s trial began.
 He claimed that disciples committed the crimes and that he was therefore not responsible.

 1996 (and later): Trials began to be held of various Aum figures who were accused of murders, making illegal weapons, and involvement in various lethal conspiracies.
 Over 100 devotees were convicted and sentenced.
 Thirteen (including Asahara) were sentenced to death for murder.

 1996 (and later): There were debates in Japan about proscribing Aum under the Anti-Subversive Activities Law, and about how to deal with those who wished to remain in Aum.
 There were also debates about the formation of various support groups for ex-members and cases for financial retribution to compensate Aum’s victims.
 Aum properties were liquidated to this end.